FREQUENTLY ASKED QUESTIONS

 What are the benefits of Pilates?

 Pilates is for everybody!
 Benefits of Pilates vary for each person.
-Here's what some of our clients say about why they take Pilates classes and what they notice:
+Here's what some of our clients say about why they take Maine Pilates classes and what they notice:

 • More motivation to move and be active